jinnyyang/Feedback-Innate-exp/README.md

 # Feedback-Innate-exp
-#### Here are the data and R scripts of the manuscript titled "Dissecting host-microbiome interaction effects on phytoplankton microbiome composition and diversity", Jinny W Yang and Vincent J Denef
+#### Here are data and R scripts of the reserach manuscript titled "Dissecting host-microbiome interaction effects on phytoplankton microbiome composition and diversity", Jinny W Yang and Vincent J Denef

 R scripts and description of this manuscript is in "R scripts.Rmd" and "Functions.R"